xandeep/Laravel-Test/readme.md

 I am more of 70% developer/programmer and I would like to be judged that way,  and would like to focus my career towards being a developer and not a designer, however, I am open for any challenge right now and more than willing to contribute in any way I can.

-I am sure with my hard work and skill, I can prove my worth.

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>